ECyD: ECyD Mission Corps

 A unique program available to ECyD members is the Mission Corps, formerly known as the ECyD coworker program.
 Participating members can travel to other Regnum Christi or Legionary of Christ sites in different cities around the world.
 These summer-long programs usually involve working in children's camps, teaching English, conducting missions, working in ECyD conventions, or working in the local Challenge or Conquest clubs or their international equivalents.
 Participants live with consecrated members of Regnum Christi and experience community spiritual life.
 They can choose to apply for a program in their home country or another country based on interest, parental consent, and mission needs.

-ECyD Camps and Conventions
+ECyD camps and conventions

 In addition to retreats and camps, often offered through Challenge and Conquest, ECyD members can attend ECyD Conventions where they can meet and receive spiritual formation with other teens.

 Other ECyD activities

-Since ECyD is a way of life and a way of youth ministry, its scope is not restricted to the above programs but can be embodied in others such as Leaderstip Training Program or sports teams.
+Since ECyD is a way of life and a way of youth ministry, its scope is not restricted to the above programs but can be embodied in others such as Leadership Training Program or sports teams.